JosephPB/josephpb.github.io/topics/topic_5.md

 ### Analysis

 Discussions around the conflict between Israel and Palestine have been ongoing for decades.
 Over this period the discussion has shifted based on the intifadas, peace agreement negotiations, and differences in opinion.
+By monitoring linguistic changes in speech patterns we can identify the responce of leaders to various events, as well as analyse what the conversation is focusing on, and missing.

 For instance, we see that discussions around a 'two-state-solution' began to rise in prominance around the time of the roadmap discussions, affirmed in UNSC Resolution 1397 (2002), and the 'Agreement on Movement Action' (AMA) in 2005.

 <p align="center">
 <img src="../../data/topics/two_state_solution_topic_5_lineplot.svg">
 </p>

-However, although the term *solution* is increasing in prominance after the period of the AMA, conversations around *peace* and *future* begin to decrease.
+However, although the term *solution* is increasing in prominance after the period of the AMA, conversations around *peace* and the *future* begin to decrease.
 This linguistic shift could be an example of leaders becoming less forward looking, and more concentrating on the task of 'solving' the situation.

 <div class="container">
     <div style="float:left;width:49%">